okta/terraform-provider-oktapam/docs/resources/server_checkout_settings.md

 ### Required

+- `checkout_duration_in_seconds` (Number) The duration in seconds for the checkout.
+If the checkout is enabled, the duration is the maximum time a user can access the resource before the checkout expires.
 - `checkout_required` (Boolean) Indicates whether a checkout is mandatory for accessing resources within the project.
 If `true`, checkout is enforced for all applicable resources by default.
 If `false`, checkout is not required, and resources are accessible without it.
-- `project` (String) The UUID of a Project
+- `project` (String) The UUID of a Project.
-- `resource_group` (String) The UUID of a Resource Group
+- `resource_group` (String) The UUID of a OktaPA Resource Group.

 ### Optional

-- `checkout_duration_in_seconds` (Number) The duration in seconds for the checkout.
-If the checkout is enabled, the duration is the maximum time a user can access the resource before the checkout expires.
 - `exclude_list` (List of String) If provided, only the account identifiers listed are excluded from the checkout requirement.
 This list is only considered if `checkout_required` is set to `true`.
 Only one of `include_list` and `exclude_list` can be specified in a request since they are mutually exclusive.
 - `include_list` (List of String) If provided, only the account identifiers listed are required to perform a checkout to access the resource.
 This list is only considered if `checkout_required` is set to `true`.
 Only one of `include_list` and `exclude_list` can be specified in a request since they are mutually exclusive.